 The Adventure House is an exciting option which offers residential students the opportunity to live with other students who have common interests and who are similarly invested in having fun and learning together.

-Whether you are a life-long outdoor enthusiast or have never ventured off pavement, the Adventure House affords you the opportunity to blend academics, community living and backcountry, human-powered adventure.
+Whether you are a life-long outdoor enthusiast or have never ventured off pavement, the Adventure House affords you the opportunity to blend academics, community living, and outdoor oriented program activities.

 "The Adventure House helped me make lifelong friends.
-We lived, learned and played together and it was a great year," - Sarah Hall, Marketing major, Boulder, CO
+We lived, learned and played together and it was a great year," - Sarah Hall, Marketing major

 Fort Lewis College offers family housing in the Centennial Apartment Complex for students who are married or who have legal guardianship of children.
 Space is limited and is assigned on a first-come, first-served basis.